 You will be shocked to hear that I created my own solution.
 It's a NodeJS app that saves URLs along with metadata like descriptions and tags.
-It automatically sends the URL to Wayback Machine and it saves the cached URL that Wayback sends back, so that I always have access to a cached copy.
+It automatically sends the URL to Wayback Machine via an API and it saves the cached URL that Wayback returns, so that I always have access to a cached copy.

-I did break my own rule and open source this app with instructions for setting it up.
-But it comes with the huge caveat that I designed this for me and didn't take other users into account.
+Now just to be clear, this is an app I host myself for just me.
+It doesn't have users or sign ups or anything like that.
+I did break my own rule again and I open sourced this app with instructions for setting it up.
+But it comes with the huge caveat that I designed this for me and didn't take any other people into account.